-While Amazon hasn’t released numbers about the revenue that Prime provides, in Annex Cloud’s experience, we–speaking conservatively–see a 5 to 10% increase in revenue from our customer loyalty solutions.
-Loyalty program members, furthermore, spend 5 to 20% more than non-members, and purchase frequency for our loyalty clients also tends to rise by 5 to 20%.
+While Amazon hasn’t released numbers about the revenue that Prime provides, in Annex Cloud’s experience, we–speaking conservatively–see a 5% to 10% increase in revenue from our customer loyalty solutions.
+Amazon Loyalty program members, furthermore, spend 5% to 20% more than non-members, and purchase frequency for our loyalty clients also tend to rise by 5% to 20%.

 When customer loyalty software is augmented by a referral marketing program—which is something that Amazon hasn’t fully explored—the growth is even better.
 One of our clients saw a 300% increase in revenue after they switched from a simplistic, traditional loyalty platform to one enhanced with brand advocacy solutions.

 Prime is somewhat uncommon in that shoppers actually have to pay extra for membership.
 Psychologically, it’s possible that this aspect creates a certain sense of prestige and extra worth.
 Regardless, many, many Amazon customers think that the convenience they receive is worth the money.
 After all, they get free and fast shipping for millions of products, cloud storage, various free streaming movies and television shows, streaming music, and a Kindle owners lending library.

 These features, especially in combination with what some see as excellent customer service, foster loyalty beyond the Prime program.
 Many of our customers have also seen great success with paid membership loyalty programs akin to Amazon’s.